jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 This means that we need a hierarchy: stability, predictability and trust  at the foundation vs. change, surprise and competition at the surface.

+&nbsp;

-This framework has informed most of my work lately.
-The things I build and get involved with are either trying to build foundations that allow for the diffusion of power, or support agents that diffuse power via competitive means.
+There are many projects out there today trying to build foundations that allow for the diffusion of power, or supporting agents that diffuse power via competitive means.

-So to me, this is very practical.
-Here are some examples of what I mean by that:
+Here is a list of some interesting examples:

 <span style="text-decoration:underline;">Financial</span>